 Watch out in the evening; we were once surprised by 2 owls that flew over the road at low altitude at sundown.
 Luckily we had enough time to slow down and let them pass!
 They got to go back to their nest and we got to give our rental car back without a scratch. 🙂

-4. Avoid Speed Traps
+4. Avoid speed traps

 Iceland has a number of fixed speed traps and police cars which patrol the Ring Road and they’re almost always equipped with mobile detectors.